Last Updated on

 It’s always fun to create S’mores over a campfire.
 Sometimes, though, you want the taste of a S’more without stacking the logs and lighting the fire.
-I discovered this mini S’more recipe last summer and it is a perfect S’more in bite size portions!
+I discovered this mini S’more cups recipe and was delighted to discover it makes a perfect S’more in bite size portions!

-Here’s how to make a batch of your own mini S’mores.
+Here’s how to make a batch of your own mini S’more cups.

 1/4 cup powdered sugar